matiascloudarch/cognitive-decision-architecture/README.md

 3. **Ledger (The Forensic Record):** Provides a tamper-evident audit trail with SHA-256 forensic hashes.

 ## 🔄 System Execution Flow
-The CDA operates as a five-stage pipeline to ensure that no AI intent reaches execution without a deterministic validation.
+The CDA operates as a five-stage pipeline to ensure that no AI intent reaches execution without deterministic validation.

 ```mermaid
 graph TD